codecrafters-io/build-your-own-grep/stage_descriptions/filesearch-03-is6.md

 ### Searching Multiple Files

-When searching multiple files, `grep` processes each file individually and prints all matching lines with a `<filename>:` prefix:
+When searching multiple files, `grep` processes each file individually:

 ```bash
 # This prints any lines that match search_pattern from multiple files